 Clook’s service includes a versatile offering of shared hosting plans, dedicated servers, reseller hosting, cloud servers, and a specially-optimized Magento hosting service, crafted especially for Magento-based e-commerce websites.
 The Magento offer includes four packages, allowing over 200,000 monthly visits with the highest grade package.
 I was happy to see that they included a cPanel installation, which is one of the most popular with the general community.

 As a hosting provider, Clook provides a fine balance between affordability and performance.

 With their shared hosting, Clook offers four payment plans, each with their own set of performance features relative to their price grade.
 Their lowest-tier offer includes 200MB of disk space and 5GB bandwidth, which is pretty slim unless you’re a blogger with no need to store loads of multimedia content.
 However, the best offer could serve a small e-commerce website well, thanks to 4GB of disk space and 80GB bandwidth.

 Each of these plans can be boosted with extra resources for a monthly fee.
 This is good in case you suddenly experience higher traffic than usual and need to keep your website performance at a satisfying level.
 Also, all hosting plans include a 30-day money back guarantee.

-Clook has customized dedicated server packages available, but they do charge an extra fee to set up these dedicated servers.
-Alternatively, if you require scalability beyond their shared hosting packages but don’t require a dedicated server yet, their cloud hosting package allows you design your own virtual data center and pay according to the amount of resources you decide to use.
+Clook offers customized dedicated server packages, but they do require an additional fee for setting up these dedicated servers.
+On the other hand, if you need scalability beyond their shared hosting packages but don’t need a dedicated server just yet, their cloud hosting package allows you to design your own virtual data center and pay based on the resources you choose to use.